lota-lutfunnahar/crud-api-docker/README.md

 # crud-api-docker
-this readme file will help for understand the process
+this readme file will help for understand the process of insert update and delete information